Bcr-Abl tyrosine-kinase inhibitor: Solutions

 The treatment options for imatinib resistant or intolerant CML patients may include strategies such as increasing the dose of imatinib or the use of second-generation drugs.
 Escalation of imatinib-doses has shown to overcome some cases of primary resistance to imatinib, such as Bcr-Abl duplication, but the response is usually short acting.
 In the case of resistance or intolerance, it could be helpful to test for Bcr-Abl mutations to direct the choice of second line treatment as the variable options have different function profile against the different mechanisms of resistance.
 Second-generation drugs offer improved potency and a greater likelihood of success in resistant patients.
 There is also a growing interest in testing the hypothesis that administration of multiple Abl kinase inhibitors in early phase patients could be used to delay or prevent the emergence of drug resistant clones.
 The combination of two agents targeting different pathways involved in CML may significantly improve response rates and potentially increase survival.

 Second generation drugs

 Second generation drugs are intended to have decreased resistance and intolerance than imatinib.
-Second generation drugs that are currently marketed are nilotinib, dasatinib, bosutinib and ponatinib.
+Second generation drugs that are currently marketed are nilotinib, dasatinib, bosutinib and ponatinib (third generation).